Eidion/5eDnDHomeBrew/Nerath/wizardtraditions.md

 * Members of the organization consider the others traitors or pretenders.

-## Silver Order Tradition
+## Greystone Conservatory

-* The Silver Order tradition is a newer tradition, having been founded after the fall of Nerath.
+* The Greystone Conservatory tradition is a newer tradition, having been founded after the fall of Nerath.
 * In the chaos of the collapse, wizards and scholars from the imperial university came together to try to protect as much of the learning as possible.
 * They secreted many books and scrolls to a fortress on a snowy magical peak, and christened their new order.
 * Wizards were sent out by the order to gather old books and treasures, as well as to investigate what was going on in the world.
 Over time, they began building chapter houses in cities to share the knowledge that they had hoarded.
-* Through this process, the Silver Order began to focus on protective and support magic, the better to serve their communities.
+* Through this process, the Greystone Conservatory began to focus on protective and support magic, the better to serve their communities.

-## Hedgemage Tradition
+## Hedgemages

 * Hedgemages lack a specific tradition, but instead have learned unorthodox styles of magic.
 * While many members of more formal traditions look down on hedgemages, the fact is that hedgemages often innovate and develop techniques that are beyond what more ancient traditions are capable of.